NOW AND THEN

 CHINESE INSTRUMENTS DISPLAYED ABOVE THE GUITARS

 Bamboo Flute: This wind instrument has been used by Chinese musicians since ancient times.
 Sue-On's brother Kenny Choy was quite proficient on the instrument during his younger days in Hong Kong.
 Many of his friends were in music and the arts and some went on to become a well-known actors and directors in Chinese movies.

 Hand Drum: This percussion instrument is one of two African instruments scattered among our Chinese collection.
 It is made of clay and is covered with leather.

 Kora - African Harp-Lute: Hanging high in the middle.
 This heavily decorated instrument is covered in cobra skin and was used in Voodoo Hoodoo witchcraft rituals.
 My friend since grade one days, Eugene Pirie, taught for years in Africa and explored the whole continent during his teaching breaks.
-He brought this amazing instrument back for us.
+He brought some wonderful African rarities back for us -- including this amazing instrument.

 Ruan Lutes: We have a pair of these stringed instruments hanging on either side ot the African Kora.

 Chinese Violins - Erhus: We have three styles of this two-stringed instrument with their accompanying bows.
 Its history can be dated back to Tang Dynasty over 1,000 years ago.

 Suona - Chinese oboe: This double-reeded brass instrument is sometimes call a Chinese trumpet.
 Its use in weddings, parades, ceremonies, orchestras, and the military dates back to at least the Ming Dynasty.